-Pedestrians hit by vehicle near Boston airport, at least 10 hurt
+Taxi hits pedestrians near Boston airport, at least 10 hurt

-A vehicle plowed into a group of pedestrians near the taxi pool serving Boston's Logan International Airport on Monday, sending at least 10 people to hospitals with injuries, authorities said.
+(Reuters) - A taxi plowed into a group of pedestrians near the taxi pool serving Boston's Logan International Airport on Monday, sending at least 10 people to hospitals with injuries, authorities said, adding that it appeared to be an accident.

-The incident appeared to be an accident, most likely caused by the vehicle's driver hitting the gas instead of the brake pedal, local media reported, quoting unidentified sources.
+"At this preliminary point in the investigation, there is no information that suggests the crash was intentional," the Massachusetts State Police said in a statement.

+Local media, citing unnamed sources, said the taxi driver may have hit the gas instead of the brake pedal.
+Police said they were interviewing the driver, a 56-year-old man from Cambridge, Massachusetts.

 Boston police officers, as well as fire and emergency services personnel, were on the scene of the crash, which occurred in the city's East Boston section, the Massachusetts State Police said in a Twitter post.